Wildlife as Art

 My first trip was a wildlife photographer was a photographic nightmare but a valuable learning curve that would give me a solid foundation in the art of wildlife photography and create and sell my first Pictures of the Big Five.
 After ten years of being an African Wildlife Photographer.
 I have worked hard and sacrificed a lot to achieve my goals, many times I was filled with self-doubt and considered throwing the towel in, but my Irish stubbornness and the never-wavering support of my family gave me the determination to keep going.
 My primary photographic goal has always been to create beautiful Wildlife and landscape fine Art Prints.
 It's the sole reason why I photograph.

-With the dawning of the digital age and inkjet printers, my love for the "fine art wildlife and landscape print has deepened and in this world of turmoil, I wish to share the beauty of the wildlife and landscape of this wonderful land called Africa.
+With the dawning of the digital age and inkjet printers, my love for fine art wildlife and landscape print has deepened.
+In this world of turmoil, I wish to share the beauty of the wildlife and landscape of this beautiful land called Africa.